RanolP/awesome-mcje-vanilla-tech/README.md

 - [MCStacker](https://mcstacker.net/) - Various command generator.
 - [Minecraft Heads](https://minecraft-heads.com/) - A collection of decorative head textures.
 - [Tellraw Generator for Minecraft](https://www.minecraftjson.com/) - Not only generates the tellraw but also generates the other JSON text related commands.
+- [Minecraft Statue Generator 1.17+](https://raketenben.github.io/statue-generator/) - Creating a statue of a player with a lot of Armor Stands.
+Do not use any resource-pack at all.

 ## References